OlofH2/Before-Fab-Academy/docs/Programs.md

 * In this [video](https://www.youtube.com/watch?v=pBy1zgt0XPc) GitHub is explained in a fun way.
 You can use GitHub to code and store data, both on your own or in collaboration with others.
 I had signed up in GitHub a few months ago so I had an account but when I installed Visual Studio Code I had to connect VSC to my GitHub account.

 ###[Visual Studio Code]https://code.visualstudio.com/()
 * According to their website, in VS Code you can code in different programming languages, f.ex.
-HTML, Python, Json, YAML and create Markdown and that is exactly what I needed to do when creating my website.
+HTML, Python, Json, Javascript, YAML and create Markdown and that is exactly what I needed to do when creating my website.

 ###[GitHub Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph)
 * GitHub Graph can be used as an extension in Visual Studio Code.
 When you click on it you can see all commits in a pictorial tree/timeline.
 You can travel between changes in files and restore old commits if necessesary.
 I like the picturesque look of all the actions because it helps getting a good overview of what has been done.